 - A registered lease or rent agreement.

-- A utility bill (not older than 2 months) showing the same address.
+- A utility bill (maximum two months old) listing the address.

-- Incorporation documents like PAN, Certificate of Incorporation, and Director KYC.
+- Incorporation documents along with PAN, Certificate of Incorporation, Director KYC.

-- GST documents, if applicable for tax registration.
+- GST documents, if tax registration is applicable.

-These documents form the legal backbone for government filings, inspections, and bank approvals.
+These form the legal basis for government filings, inspections, and bank approvals.

 Benefits of Using a Virtual Office

-- Scalability: Easily expand into new cities or states without infrastructure investment.
+Scalability: Any further expansion into new cities and states needs no infrastructure investment.

-- Regulatory Compliance: Suitable for ROC filings, GST registration, and license applications.
+Applicable for regulatory purposes: For ROC filings, GST registration, and license applications.

-For remote teams, solo entrepreneurs, and businesses testing new markets, a virtual office provides a legal, scalable, and affordable alternative.
+For remote teams, solo entrepreneurs, and companies testing new markets, a virtual office stands as a legal, scalable, and cheap alternative.

 Common Legal Concerns and Misconceptions of Virtual Offices